What is a ministry? Ultimately, ministry is how we connect with one another.

 Pastoral care volunteers visit people who are home either sick, recuperating, home bound, or otherwise in need of a little extra care and attention.
 Our pastoral care team helps to organize parishioners to visit each other and provide valuable help in times of need such as rides to doctors' appointments or to church.

-Ushers, Jack Lewis
+Ushers, Jack Calhoun

 Ushers greet parishioners, distribute bulletins, help seat parishioners as needed,